 Which Martial Art is the Hardest to Learn?

-Brazilian Jiu Jitsu
+Why is Brazilian Jiu Jitsu Hard to Learn?

-Brazilian Jiu Jitsu is considered to be the most difficult martial art to learn.
+Brazilian Jiu Jitsu (BJJ) is widely considered to be the most difficult martial art to learn.
 Even to athletic students, mastering this discipline is unlikely to come easy.
 But the difficulty of learning Jiu Jitsu is attractive to many students.

 It is a combination of love for Brazilian Jiu Jitsu and a good work ethic that drives students to continue to progress through the ranks.
 Understanding the concepts involved in Brazilian Jiu Jitsu heavily impacts practical application, but this deeper understanding may not at first come readily to students.